Washington Harbour: Construction of Washington Harbour

 Construction on Washington Harbour began in November 1981 with demolition of an abandoned cement plant.

-On October 1, 1982, the D.C.
-Court of Appeals upheld its ruling of November 14, 1981, which essentially ended GCA's attempt to enjoin the DCHPO order.
+The George Hyman Construction Company of Bethesda, Maryland, was the general contractor; Zivan Cohen of the firm Tadjer-Cohen-Edelson was the structural engineer, and the landscape architect, James Urban.

+By November 1983, the cement plant was gone, excavation of the foundations was complete, pilings for the buildings were being driven, and steel sheeting was being driven into the ground by the riverbank to help protect the site from water.

-Some design changes occurred during construction.
-The United States Army Corps of Engineers had authority to approve any construction in the Potomac River.
-In March 1983, WHA asked permission to dredge a channel in the Potomac that would lead to the elliptical boat basin in the center of the project, and for approval of a floating dock to provide additional boating facilities.
-WHA also asked the Corps to consent to construction of a seawall on the river's edge, and to use the material dredged from the Potomac to fill in the area behind the seawall.
+The cost of the project had also risen to $200 million, thanks in part to design changes during construction.
+In March 1983, WHA asked the United States Army Corps of Engineers to approve several things: the dredging of a channel in the Potomac that would lead to the elliptical boat basin in the center of the project, the addition of a floating dock, the construction of a seawall on the river's edge, and the use of Potomac dredge material to fill in the area behind the seawall.
 On this reclaimed land, the company intended to build a 700 ft long boardwalk.
-The GCA and local rowing clubs opposed these requests, arguing that the boat basin and dock would attract too many powerboats — which would threaten the many kayakers and scullers who used the area.
+The GCA and local rowing clubs opposed these requests, arguing that the boat basin and dock would attract too many powerboats that would threaten the many kayakers and scullers who used the area.
 Most of these proposals were withdrawn by November, when WHA abandoned the elliptical boat basin in favor of a fountain.

-The George Hyman Construction Company of Bethesda, Maryland, was the general contractor on the Washington Harbour construction project.
-Structural engineer Zivan Cohen of the firm Tadjer-Cohen-Edelson and landscape architect James Urban also worked on the complex.
-By November 1983, the cement plant was gone, excavation of the foundations was complete, pilings for the buildings were being driven, and steel sheeting was being driven into the ground by the riverbank to help protect the site from water.